top of page

 On 23rd March 2022, we held a workshop at City Lit for WAVE in a Box.
 We exchanged ideas with supporters and inclusion practitioners, some of whom had attended the workshop in 2021.
 We finished with an evening exhibition where Guvna B and City Lit's mixed-ability orchestra gave a special performance.

-and later this year, WAVE in a Box is launched!
+Later that year, WAVE in a Box was launched!

-Since starting, we have helped launch WAVE groups in North & East London, Darlington & Cambridgeshire.
+Since starting, we helped launch WAVE groups in North & East London, Darlington & Cambridgeshire.